mParticle/docs/src/pages/integrations/the-trade-desk/event/index.md

 The `The Trade Desk Offline Measurement` integration provides an opportunity for advertisers and trusted providers to send offline conversion events to be used for attribution.
 Offline conversion events cover a range of use cases like attributing in-store sales or place visits.

-**Note:** This integration is intended _only_ to forward events occurring outside of your app, which have been uploaded to mParticle via a custom feed.

 ## Prerequisites

 To use this integration, you must be sending `Commerce` or `Custom` events to an "unbound" feed that you can then connect to The Trade Desk.
 Learn more about unbound vs. "act-as" feeds [here](/guides/feeds/#forwarding-data-from-feeds).